 Medical assistants are becoming an increasingly important part of the healthcare team, as hospitals and healthcare facilities strive to accommodate the needs of a growing patient population.

-In fact, the Bureau of Labor Statistics (BLS) estimates employment for medical assistants will grow by as much as 29 percent through 2026, more than four times the average rate for all occupations.
+In fact, the Bureau of Labor Statistics (BLS) estimates employment for medical assistants will grow by as much as 16 percent through 2031, well above average rate for all occupations.*

 1. Healthcare management

 The BLS reports that organizations have a growing need for healthcare managers to plan, direct and coordinate health services.
-They project 20-percent employment growth for medical and health services managers between 2016 and 2026 and as many as 72,000 new jobs.
-The average salary for medical services managers in 2017 was $98,350, according to BLS data.
+They project 28% employment growth for medical and health services managers between 2022-2032.* The average salary for medical services managers is $127,980 per year ($61.53 per hour), according to BLS data.

 Healthcare management job titles include: